theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 > This command creates a copy of each of the files in the directory that end in `fastq.gz` and places the copies in the current working directory (signified by `.`).

 The data comes in a compressed format, which is why there is a `.gz` at the end of the file names.
-This makes it faster to transfer, and allows it to take up less space on our computer.
+This makes it faster to transfer and allows it to take up less space on our computer.
 To unzip one of the files - you can look at the fastq format.

     $ gunzip SRR2584863_1.fastq.gz #do not do this!!!